Table of contents

 For a more extensive overview on how to estimate the price of a carpet project and how to keep costs and waste to a minimum, check out our guide, “How to Run a Profitable Carpet Project.”

 As discussed in the Commercial Carpets vs. Hard Surface Flooring section, there are many variables or properties that accompany a carpet next to physical appearance.
-With hundreds of properties to contemplate, it is up to you to consult with your client and decide which properties are most essential to include in their workspace environment.
+With hundreds of properties to contemplate, it's up to you to consult with your client and decide which properties are most essential to include in their office environment.

 Based on the properties most required in your project, look to certifications and classifications to narrow in on which carpet face and carpet backing will be the most appropriate choice.